neuro-inc/neuro-base-environment/README.md

 Notes
 -----
-1. This image is designed for [Neuro Platform](https://neu.ro/platform) only.
+1. This image is designed for [Apolo Platform](https://apolo.us) only.
 Running it on public machine might be insecure.
 2. Setting environment variable `EXPOSE_SSH` enables SSH server with root account without password.
-This is safe to do within [Neuro Platform](https://neu.ro/platform), but very dangerous otherwise.
+This is safe to do within [Apolo Platform](https://apolo.us), but very dangerous otherwise.

 License
 -------